zhang-xd18/QCRNet/README.md

 Thank Chao-Kai Wen and Shi Jin group again for providing the pre-processed COST2100 dataset.

-Thank OPPO for providing the open dataset Wireless-Intelligence.
+Thank OPPO for providing the open wireless communication dataset Wireless-Intelligence.